 - One for reading on-line this version is divided into chapters and includes a search engine. - Another for reading off-line the entire publication is presented in a single interface to facilitate print-out.

-To obtain additional printed copies of this printed book, contact your local council or call 1-800-323-0732 to request an Official Boy Scout Catalog.
+A bound hard-copy version (BSA Supply #34416A) is also available.
+To obtain a copy, contact your local council or call 1-800-323-0732 to request an Official Boy Scout Catalog.